lief-project/LIEF/doc/sphinx/compilation.rst

 .. note::

-  When developing on LIEF, you can use:
+  When developing LIEF, you can use:

   .. code-block:: console